ACTE Announces Oregon Teacher as National Award Finalist

 mzarcone@acteonline.org

-ACTE Announces Texas Counselor as National Award Finalist
+ACTE Announces Virginia Teacher as National Award Finalist

-ALEXANDRIA, VA—Today, the Association for Career and Technical Education (ACTE) announced Brandi Williams, CTE Counselor/Coordinator at Calhoun County ISD in Port Lavaca, TX as the 2025 ACTE Region IV Counseling and Career Development Professional.
+ALEXANDRIA, VA—Today, the Association for Career and Technical Education (ACTE) announced Michelle Hill Williams, Teacher at Mathews County Public Schools in Mathews, VA as the 2026 ACTE Region II New Teacher of the Year.
 This award recognizes the finest career and technical education (CTE) teachers at the middle/secondary school level who have demonstrated innovation in the classroom, commitment to their students and dedication to the improvement of CTE in their institutions and communities.

-Williams is one of five finalists for the 2025 national title.
+Williams is one of five finalists for the 2026 national title.
 The national winner will be announced at the ACTE Awards Gala, an award presentation recognizing the best CTE educators in the country.
-The event will take place on December 4, at 7:00 p.m.
-The Awards Gala is sponsored by Express Employment Professionals, Goodheart-Willcox, The Army, and Stratasys.
+The event will take place on December 9, at 7:00 p.m.
+The Awards Gala is sponsored by Goodheart-Willcox, The Army, and Stratasys.
 For more information about the ACTE Excellence Awards, visit our webpage.

 ###